threatexpress/portplow/readme.md

 # PortPlow.io

 Manage large-scale distributed scans with a web frontend.
-This project was build to be run on DigitalOcean on a 2-4GB ram system.
+This project was built to be run on DigitalOcean on a 2-4GB ram system.

 ## Setup instructions